-zonalMatch MATCHING-RULE ::= {
+zonalMatch MATCHING-RULE ::= { UNIQUE-MATCH-INDICATOR ID

-UNIQUE-MATCH-INDICATOR multipleMatchingLocalities

-ID id-mr-zonalMatch }
+multipleMatchingLocalities id-mr-zonalMatch }

 This mapping-based matching rule includes the UNIQUE-MATCH-INDICATOR field, which implies that matching against the gazetteer shall give an unambiguous result.
-If several table entries match in the mapping process, the multipleMatchingLocalities notification attribute (see 5.12.14) is returned in the notification parameter of CommonResults of the search result together with an attribute error with problem ambiguousKeyAttributes.
-A value of the multipleMatchingLocalities notification attribute is included for each table entry matched on the gazetteer.
+If several table entries match in the mapping process, a serviceError with problem ambiguousKeyAttributes shall be returned.
+The notification component of CommonResults shall contain a multipleMatchingLocalities notification attribute (see 5.12.14) A value of the multipleMatchingLocalities notification attribute is included for each table entry matched on the gazetteer.
 Each such value shall be a set-of AttributeValueAssertion specification that if supplied in AND'ed equality filter items in each subfilter would give a unique match against the corresponding table entry.
-This will allow the user in a subsequent Search request to select one of the returned notification attribute values to be reflected in the filter.
+This will allow the user in a subsequent search request to select one of the returned notification attribute values to be reflected in the filter.